-Degree plans are generally completed by the Unit Manager of Student Affairs during new student orientation.
+Degree plans are generally completed by the Unit Manager in Student Services during new student orientation.
 The degree plan may be revised based on a student's ability to successfully progress through the curriculum.
 Course enrollment may be limited based on available resources, including but not limited to availability of clinical sites within the community.
 The following degree plan is designed for applicants who do not already possess the RN license.
 It is provided here as an overview of a basic course schedule for full time students.
 Length of the program will vary depending on the student's ability to progress through the program.
 All non-nursing courses should be completed prior to taking the first nursing course.
 When necessary, methods for limiting enrollment will be determined by the Dean.

-Texas Tech University Health Sciences Center Gayle Greve Hunt School of Nursing Traditional Track Degree Plan
+Texas Tech University Health Sciences Center El Paso Gayle Greve Hunt School of Nursing Accelerated BSN Degree Plan

-Upon acceptance to the TTUHSC Gayle Greve Hunt School of Nursing, students will be able to enroll in nursing courses.
-Students are classified as "full-time students" throughout the program and must maintain a 2.0 cumulative grade point average.
+Upon acceptance to the TTUHSC EP Gayle Greve Hunt School of Nursing, students will be able to enroll in nursing courses.
+Students are classified as "full-time students" throughout the program and must maintain a 2.5 cumulative grade point average.

 First Semester Credits

+GNUR 3221 Introduction to the Nursing Profession 2

 GNUR 3307 Health Assessment 3

-GNUR 3316 Foundational Concepts of Nursing Practice- Didactic 3
+GNUR 3416 Foundational Concepts of Nursing Practice- Didactic 4

-GNUR 3620 Foundational Concepts of Nursing Practice- Clinical 6
+GNUR 3530 Foundational Concepts of Nursing Practice- Clinical 5

 GNUR 3126 Scholarship for Evidence-based Practice I 1

 GNUR 3226 Foundational Aspects of Professional Communication 2

-Total Credit Hours 15
+Total Credit Hours 17

 Second Semester Credits

-GNUR 3385 Concepts of Chronic Care Nursing 3
+GNUR 3485 Concepts of Chronic Care Nursing 4

-GNUR 3520 Chronic Care Clinical 5
+GNUR 3420 Chronic Care Clinical 4

 GNUR 3320 Pharmacology 3

 GNUR 3331 Mental Health Nursing 3

 GNUR 3227 Nursing Care of the Aging Adult 2

 Total Credit Hours 16

 Third Semester Credits

-GNUR 4398 Concepts of Acute Care Nursing Didactic 3
+GNUR 4498 Concepts of Acute Care Nursing Didactic 4

-GNUR 4510 Acute Care Nursing Clinical 5
+GNUR 4410 Acute Care Nursing Clinical 4

 GNUR 4306 Nursing Care of the Childbearing Family 3

 GNUR 4307 Aspects of Pediatric Nursing 3

 GNUR 4206 Scholarship for Evidence-based Practice II 2

 Total Credit Hours 16

 Fourth Semester Credits

 GNUR 4620 Professional Transitions 6

 GNUR 4320 Professional Role of the Leader and Manager 3

 GNUR 4317 Community and Population Health 3

 GNUR 4106 Introduction to Nursing Informatics 1

 Nursing Elective 3

 Total Credit Hours 16

-Total BSN C urriculum 63 credits
+Total BSN C urriculum 65 credits

-1 ncludes 3-hour nursing elective to be taken anytime during 4 th semester
+ncludes 3-hour nursing elective to be taken anytime during 4th semester